 Inclusive Health: The inclusion of all people, including people with intellectual disabilities (ID), in mainstream health policies and laws, programming, and services, training programs, research, and funding streams.

-People with intellectual disabilities are one of the largest and most medically underserved populations.
+People with ID are one of the largest and most medically underserved populations.
 Because of a range of systemic challenges, including inadequate provider training and inaccessible facilities, they have less access to quality health care and health promotion programs.
-As a result, people with intellectual disabilities experience dramatically higher rates of preventable disease, chronic pain and suffering, and premature death.
+As a result, people with ID experience dramatically higher rates of preventable disease, chronic pain and suffering, and premature death.
 Read our FAQ.

 The foundational principles of Inclusive Health are: Equitable Access and Full Participation.
 Equitable Access means ensuring that people have access to the services and resources necessary to achieve their full health potential.
 Full Participation means that people with ID are fully and meaningfully included in health programs and services.

-Here are the four strategies to help you start:
+Here are four strategies to help you start:

 Ensuring your programs and physical spaces are accessible and welcoming to people with ID:

-Explore how using Universal Design – the design of services or physical environments to be useable by all without adaptation – may be applied to your services or organization.
+• Explore how using Universal Design may be applied to your services or organization.

-Ensure your space or programs are in compliance with the Americans with Disabilities Act.
-Where possible, ask people with ID if there is a particular accommodation that might help them better use or benefit from your services.
+• Ensure your space or programs are in compliance with the Americans with Disabilities Act.

 Ensuring your communications, including written and spoken language, materials, and interactions with the community are accessible to people with ID: